Selective Group Perception

-perception of a football game contested between Dartmouth Indians and Princeton Tigers.
+perception of a college football game contested between Dartmouth Indians and Princeton Tigers.
 The football game the

 students saw had actually been played in 1951 - Princeton won.
 It was a rough game, with many penalties, and it had